 In April 2008, the FASB issued FSP FAS No. 142-3, "Determination of the Useful Life of Intangible Assets", which amends the factors that should be considered in developing renewal or extension assumptions used to determine the useful life of intangible assets under SFAS No. 142 "Goodwill and Other Intangible Assets".
 The intent of this FSP is to improve the consistency between the useful life of a recognized intangible asset under SFAS No. 142 and the period of the expected cash flows used to measure the fair value of the asset under SFAS No. 141 (revised 2007) "Business Combinations" and other U.S. generally accepted accounting principles.
-The FSP is effective for fiscal year beginning after December 15, 2008 and early adoption is not permitted.
-The adoption of this pronouncement had no impact on the Company's condensed consolidated financial condition or results of operations.
+The Company is currently evaluating the potential impact of FSP FAS No. 142-3 on its consolidated financial statements.